How we're making our gyms safe for you

 Will you be supplying towels?

 No, in line with UK Active guidelines for reopening fitness facilities, we aren't able to supply towels.
-We're asking members not to shower at the club unless swimming.
+We're asking members not to shower at the centre unless swimming.

 If you do plan to use the shower, you will need to bring your own towel.